 Disney Channel (subscription)

-Roku's Disney Channel won't do you much good unless you already have a cable or satellite subscription, but if you do, it's one of the better kids' offerings on the system.
+Roku's Disney Channel won't do you much good unless you already have a cable or satellite subscription, but if you do, it's one of the best Roku channels for kids.
 Disney Channel offers both live programming and prerecorded shows, ranging from Elena of Avalor to Girl Meets World.
 The channel also provides original made-for-TV movies, such as Descendants.
 There's not much for adults, though.

 PBS Kids (free)